VijoyV/ActivitiBPMServerOnMySQL/README.md

 }

-### 4. To create and start a DataMapping process instance
+### 4. To create and start a DataMapping process instance.

 >> POST http://localhost:9090/createDataMapping